How to Get All Form Values on Submit in React

 Make sure you call e.preventDefault

-This will return the data in an object where the key corresponds to the name of the input, and the value to its value, just like this:
+This will return the data in an object where the key corresponds to the name of the input and the value to its value.
+The value of the data

-This approach makes it very flexible to scale your form, as you only need to attach the onChange
+This approach makes it very flexible to scale your forms, as you only need to attach the onChange

 handler on new inputs and the form values will be added automatically to your state.